Philippines' San Miguel says seeks overseas acquisitions to boost profits

 Locally, San Miguel plans to bid for a number of infrastructure projects under the Philippines’ public-private partnership scheme, Ang said.

-Shares of San Miguel rose 0.4 percent to 78.5 pesos apiece while the broader index .PSI is up 0.08 percent as of 0406 GMT.
+Shares of San Miguel rose 0.4 percent to 78.5 pesos apiece while the broader index is up 0.08 percent as of 0406 GMT.
+(Reporting By Neil Jerome Morales; Editing by Miral Fahmy)